 The Sanctuary Angels promote the humane treatment of all animals through the adoption of companion animals, cruelty-free living and ethical veganism.
 We visualise a world free from animal suffering, where all animals are treated as sentient individuals.

-We endorse ethical veganism and we are opposed to the exploitation of animals for any purpose.
-There are many ways in which animals are being exploited for human gain, including the meat and dairy industry, animal testing and research, circuses, zoos, horse and dog racing, fox hunting and badger culling, fishing, the fur and leather industries, wool and silk production, breeding for commercial purposes and the neglect and abuse of companion animals, among other things.
+We endorse ethical veganism and sustainability, and we are opposed to the exploitation of animals for any purpose.
+There are many ways in which animals are exploited for human gain, including the meat and dairy industry, animal testing and research, circuses, zoos, horse and dog racing, fox hunting and badger culling, fishing, the fur and leather industries, wool and silk production, breeding for commercial purposes and the neglect and abuse of companion animals, among other things.

 The pet industry knowingly creates a huge deficit of over-bred, unwanted pet animals in an already over-saturated market.
 Breeders make money while the animals suffer: females endure repeated pregnancies and their offspring are often sold to people unable to care for them.
 Rescue facilities face increasingly desperate times.
 Add to this irresponsible pet owners who allow their companion animals to breed indiscriminately or abandon them when times are hard, and we have a problem reaching epidemic proportions.
 There is a constant supply of animals needing loving, safe homes.
 There is nothing wrong with these animals that a little time and love cannot fix.
 Giving a rescued animal a second chance is one of the most rewarding things you can do.
 If you think you can give a rescued animal a chance, please get in touch with your nearest animal shelter or rescue.